michelle1818/movie-search-app/README.md

 # Features

 - Search for movies based on title
-- View release date, rating, and summary about movie
+- View release date, rating, and synopsis

 ## Available Scripts